 Linux is a free and open-source operating system based on the Linux kernel.
 It consists of a wide variety of essential applications that can be used to perform many day-to-day tasks.
-It provides multiple alternative applications to perform every task.
-So, it is a tedious job to select the best ones from the lot.
-To make your lives easier, here is a list of the best Linux applications that you must try, and make the optimum use of them.
+Multiple alternative applications of Linux are available to perform every task.
+So, it is a tedious job to select the best ones from a lot of Linux Applications.
+To make your lives easier, here is a list of the best Linux applications that you must use, and make the optimum use of them.

 1. Mozilla Firefox